Agile methodology definition

 The Agile methodology can seem overwhelming at first.
 But above all else, Agile is a mindset, informed by a well-documented set of values, phases, and principles.

-It’s easy to get caught up in these technicalities and fine details of Agile — let’s take it one step at time, beginning with the Agile Manifesto: the core of Agile’s framework.
+It’s easy to get caught up in these technicalities and fine details of Agile.
+To understand what the agile methodology is, let’s take it one step at time, beginning with the Agile Manifesto.

 The Agile manifesto and Agile history